ibexEclaireur/disciple-tools/README.md

 > Note: you may also want to fork the theme repo (https://github.com/DiscipleTools/disciple-tools-theme)

-To apply your changes to the website, update the contents of the "wp-content\plugins\disciple-tools" folder in your word press installation.
+To apply your changes to the pluggin, update the contents of the "wp-content\plugins\disciple-tools" folder in your WordPress installation.

 Make sure tests are passing!